AITwinMinds/3D-CT-Scan-Viewer/README.md

 - Toggle the overlay of ground truth and predicted segmentation masks using the `Toggle Overlay` button.
 - Plot intensity histogram

+## Support Us

+If you find it helpful, consider supporting us in the following ways:

+- ⭐ Star this repository on [GitHub](https://github.com/AITwinMinds/3D-CT-Scan-Viewer).

+- 🐦 Follow us on X (Twitter): [@AITwinMinds](https://twitter.com/AITwinMinds)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.